alexmacarthur/macarthur-me-gatsby/src/posts/simpler-unit-testing-for-wordpress.md

 The value this entire approach gives is (hopefully) a quicker path to start writing tests in WordPress.
 That said, there are some trade-offs that come along it.
 For example:

-- If you’re not careful in how you clean up the data you create when running tests, your local DB could get pretty muddy.
-In many cases, it might be better to manually create a test DB and point your application to that while testing.
-I’m sure there’s some clever programatic way to do this with the setup I’ve explained, but I haven’t explored those waters much.
+- **If you’re not careful in how you clean up the data you create when running tests, your local DB could get pretty muddy.** In many cases, it might be better to manually create a test DB and point your application to that while testing.
+I’m sure there’s some clever programmatic way to do this with the setup I’ve explained, but I haven’t explored those waters much.
-- You miss out on the features included with the WordPress-recommended test suite setup.
-Yeah, a lot of this would be nice to be able to leverage, but I’ve found that I don’t need much in order to set up valuable tests for my code using this simplified approach here.
-That could change at any given moment, until that happens, I’m good with this being sacrificed.
+- **You miss out on the features included with the WordPress-recommended test suite setup.** Yeah, a lot of this would be nice to be able to leverage, but I’ve found that I don’t need much in order to set up valuable tests for my code using this simplified approach here.
+That could change at any given moment, but until that happens, I’m good with this being sacrificed.

-## Can You Do It Better?
+## Feedback: Whatcha Got?

 If you’ve got some tips to improve this whole setup without losing its relative simplicity, share them!
+At any rate, hope this is helpful.